-They say that the truth doesn’t need to be defended.
-I say, the truth is no match for perception, and perception can be manipulated.
+They say that the truth doesn’t need defending.
+I say the truth is no match for perception, and perception can be manipulated.

 The internet is full of delusional “Masters” with mysterious powers.
-Their delusion run so deep that, sometimes, these individuals accept challenges from professional fighters, with dire consequences.
+Their delusion runs so deep that they accept challenges from professional fighters.

 Some of these Masters have huge followings.
-It’s hard to comprehend how so many people can simply “believe” without requiring any objective evidence of these so called “powers”.
+It’s hard to comprehend how so many people can “believe” without requiring any objective evidence of these so-called “powers”.
 But they do.

-One way to avoid falling prey of these delusions is to train yourself to ask one simple question whenever you are confronted with new information.
+One way to avoid falling prey to these delusions is to train yourself to ask one simple question whenever you encounter new information.

-From a Martial Arts perspective, this means using the skills you learn to spar against resisting opponents on a regular basis.
-With that as your benchmark, you can confidently move forward with your training, secure in the knowledge that the skills you possess are based on utility, not “truth”.
+From a Martial Arts perspective, this means using the skills you learn to spar against resisting opponents.
+With that as your benchmark, you can confidently move forward with your training.
+You will know that your skills are based on utility and not “truth”.